 Local resident Debbie Gordon is seeking a judicial review in the matter of the abandoned Thane Smelter contaminated sites in the town of Georgina, Ontario.
-Laura Bowman and Ian Miron, lawyers working for Ecojustice, are representing Gordon and filed the case on her behalf in April 2015.
+Laura Bowman and Ian Miron, lawyers working for Ecojustice, are representing Gordon and filed the case on her behalf in April 2015 (Gordon v.
+Director, Ministry of the Environment and Climate Change et al.)

 Although the Thane Smelter operation was abandoned in 1997, a large (and illegal) pile of aluminum waste products containing numerous harmful contaminants remains on the site today.